What is a Lien? Types of Liens and How They Work

 In the example of the traded-in vehicle, the lender won't release the title until the lien is paid off in full.
 You have the use of the property while it's being paid off in most cases but the creditor/lender sometimes actually holds the property.

-How to Stop a Lien
+How to Get Rid of a Lien

+Paying the amount you owe - in full - is the best way to get rid of a lien.
+A "release of lien" is a written statement that removes the property from the threat of the lien, usually in the case of a mechanic's lien or a tax lien.
 It should be signed at payment as proof of payment and as an assurance that the property will not have a judgment placed against it.

 Legal Information Institute.
 "Secured transactions."
 Accessed Feb.
 3, 2020.